dudeperf3ct/dudeperf3ct.github.io/_posts/2018-11-12-Buliding-machines-that-learn-and-think-like-people.md

 ## Introduction

-The field of AI has a lot of stories about it's<span class='red'> booms and busts.</span> In last few years, there seems to be an exponential progress.
+<span class='red'>The field of AI has a lot of stories about it's booms and busts.</span> In last few years, there seems to be
+an exponential progress.
 Much of this progress has come from recent advances in the field of "deep learning" in many domains spanning object detection, recognition, segmentation, speech recognition, synthesis and control.
 It all began one summer when Krizhevsky et al (2012) trained a deep convolutional neural network (CNN) that nearly halved the previous state-of-the-art (SOTA) error rate on most challenging benchmark in image classification contest (ImageNet) organized by Stanford Vision Lab.
-The media have covered many of the recent achievements of neural networks, often expressing the view that neural networks have achieved this recent success by virtue of their brain-like computation and, therefore, their ability to emulate human learning and human cognition. <span class='red'>But the question is have they?</span> How far can relatively generic neural networks bring us towards the goal of building more human-like learning and thinking machines?
+The media have covered many of the recent achievements of neural networks, often expressing the view that neural networks have achieved this recent success by virtue of their brain-like computation and, therefore, their ability to emulate human learning and human cognition. <span class='red'>But the question is, have they?</span> How far can relatively generic neural networks bring us towards the goal of building more human-like learning and thinking machines?

 The authors riding this wave of exictment examine "what it means for a machine to learn like a person".<span class='green'>The goal of this paper is to propose a set of core ingredients for building more human-like learning and thinking machines.</span>

 ### Cognitive and neural inspiration in AI

 The questions of whether and how AI should relate to human congnitive psychology is older than the terms *artificial intelligence* and *cognitive psychology*.
-Alan Turing pictured the child's mind as notebook with "rather little mechanism and lot of blank sheets" and the mind of a child-machine as filling the notebook by responding to rewards and punishments, similar to reinforcement learning.
-Alan Turing suspected that it was easier to build and educate a child-machine than try to fully capture adult human cognition.[^1]
+Alan Turing pictured the child's mind as notebook with "rather little mechanism and lot of blank sheets" and the mind of a child-machine as filling the notebook by responding to rewards and punishments, similar to reinforcement learning. <span class='green'>Alan Turing suspected that it was easier to build and educate a child-machine than try to fully capture adult human cognition.[^1]</span>

 Although cognitive science has not yet converged on a single account of the mind or intelligence, the claim that a mind is a collection of general-purpose neural networks with a few intial constraints is rather extreme in a contemporary congnitive science.
 The authors propose two challenge problems from machine learning and AI :